Gallie83/PP4-Django/Readme.md

 # **_Shannon Muay Thai Academy_**

 Shannon Muay Thai Academy is a muay thai kickboxing gym located in Shannon, Co.
 Clare.
-This website is designed users information about both the gym and the sport, and for users to be able to request private training sessions at times that suit them.
+This website is designed to give users information about both the gym and the sport, and for users to be able to request private training sessions at times that suit them.

 Welcome to the <a href="https://pp4-django-bookings.herokuapp.com/" target="_blank" rel="noopener">Shannon Muay Thai Academy</a> Website.